-The soil series that best represents the central concept for this ecological site is the Benz soil.
-The Loamy Sodic concept covers about 61,000 acres in MLRA 52.
-The Benz soil is in the Ustorthents great group.
-The particle-size family is fine-loamy, meaning that the soils contain between 18 and 35 percent clay in the particle-size control section.
-The minerology is mixed and the typical parent material for this series is alluvium.
-These and all soils in this concept are characterized by an accumulation of salts in the upper 20 inches and a surface horizon that lacks enough organic matter to have a mollic epipedon.
-The soil moisture regime for all soils in this ecological site concept is ustic bordering on aridic, which means that the soils are moist in some or all parts for either 180 cumulative days or 90 consecutive days during the growing season, and dry in some or all parts for over 90 cumulative days.
+Soils that best represent the central concept for this ecological site is the Bowdoin soil.
+The Bowdoin soil is in the Haplusterts great group.
+Its underlying horizons are extremely hard and exhibit strong shrink-swell characteristics, as evidenced by slickensides (USDA-NRCS, 2016).
+The particle-size family for this soils is very fine, meaning that it contains more than 60 percent clay in the particle-size control section, and the minerology is smectitic.
+The typical parent material for this series is clayey alluvium.
+This and all soils in this concept are characterized by an accumulation of salts in the upper 20 inches and a surface horizon that lacks enough organic matter to have a mollic epipedon.
+The soil moisture regime for all soils in this ecological site concept is ustic bordering on aridic, which means that the soils are moist in some or all parts for either 180 cumulative days or 90 consecutive days during the growing season but are dry in some or all parts for over 90 cumulative days.
 These soils have a frigid soil temperature regime (Soil Survey Staff, 2014).

-Surface horizon textures found in this site are commonly loam, clay loam, silt loam, or silty clay loam.
-The upper 4 inches of soil contains less than 35 percent clay.
-The underlying horizons are typically comprised of stratified alluvial deposits.
-They are characterized by many thin layers of sediment deposited by past flood events.
-Subsurface horizon textures are clay loam, silt loam, or silty clay loam.
-Organic matter in the surface horizon typically ranges from 0.5 to 2 percent organic matter, and moist colors vary from light olive brown (2.5Y 5/3) to very dark grayish brown (2.5Y 3/2).
+Surface horizon textures in this site are commonly clay or silty clay.
+The upper 4 inches of soil typically contains 50 to 70 percent clay.
+The underlying horizons typically contain over 60 percent clay and have clay textures.
+Organic matter in the surface horizon typically ranges from 1 to 2.5 percent organic matter, and moist colors vary from olive gray (5Y 5/2) to dark gray (5Y 4/1).
+Darker colors are typically inherited from the parent material and are not a result of an accumulation of organic matter.
 Calcium carbonate equivalent is typically less than 15 percent throughout the soil profile.
 The upper 20 inches of soil contain accumulated salts, as evidenced by an electrical conductivity of 4 or more, a sodium absorption ratio of 13 or more, or both.
-Soil pH classes are slightly to strongly alkaline in the surface horizon and moderately to strongly alkaline in the subsurface horizons.
-The soil depth class for this site is typically very deep (greater than 60 inches).
-Coarse fragments are typically rare or absent in the upper 20 inches of soil.
+Soil pH classes are slightly alkaline to strongly alkaline in all horizons.
+The soil depth class for this site is typically very deep (more than 60 inches).
+Content of coarse fragments is less than 35 percent in the upper 20 inches of soil.